 where tdark is the time after stopping the strong illumination, NFe,0 is the concentration of interstitial iron atoms formed after illumination, NFe,0 = NFei(tdark = 0) = NFei(till).

 The study examined the dependence of NFe,0 in silicon solar cells on illumination time till using different integral illumination intensities Will (200 − 750 mW) and light sources (three halogen lamps labeled as Orion, Osram, and GE and described in detail in Section 4).
-The experiments were conducted at a temperature of 340 K. The values of NFe,0 were determined using a methodology [23, 21] based on the fitting of the kinetics of short-circuit current ISC under low-intensity monochromatic illumination.
+The experiments were conducted at a temperature of 340 K. The values of NFe,0 were determined using a methodology [23, 21] based on fitting the kinetics of short-circuit current ISC under low-intensity monochromatic illumination.
 Specifically, after strong illumination with a duration of till, the current-voltage characteristic (I-V ) of the solar cell was measured every 21 seconds over a time tdark of about 3000 seconds.

 Figure 2a shows some typical I-V curves.
 A gradual increase in both the short–circuit current and the open–circuit voltage is observed after the cessation of illumination.
 This indicates a decrease of the recombination activity of the defect subsystem, which is a result of the transition of interstitial iron to the bound state with the acceptor.
 Moreover, negligible changes in the I-V curves at the end of the measurement interval denote that the selected interval of 50 minutes is sufficient for complete association.
 Figure 2b illustrates the dependencies ISC(tdark) after the illumination with different intensities.
-As shown previously [21], the magnitude of the change in ISC after the dark recovery period inherently correlates with the concentration of Fei formed as a result of light-induced dissociation of FeB pairs.
-The presented data evidence that the rise of Will leads to increment in the dissociation efficiency.
-Meanwhile, the recovery time remains insensitive to the illumination parameters, which is expectable, as the former is determined by Ra (see Equation (4)).
+As shown previously [21], the magnitude of the change in ISC after the dark recovery period inherently correlates with the concentration of Fei formed due to the light-induced dissociation of FeB pairs.
+The presented data evidence that the rise of Will leads to an increment in the dissociation efficiency.
+Meanwhile, the recovery time remains insensitive to the illumination parameters, which is expected, as the former is determined by Ra (see Equation (4)).

 It should be noted that apart from NFe,0, the fitting of short-circuit current [23, 21] allows for the estimation of the migration energy of Fei, Em, and bulk lifetime τother of minority carriers, which is related to recombination channels other than Fe-related defects and intrinsic recombination.
 The obtained value Em = (0.650 ± 0.005) eV coincides with that known from Refs.
 [12, 24, 25].
-This coincidence confirms that the investigated processes are indeed associated with rebuilding, as described by Equation (2).
+This coincidence confirms that the investigated processes are indeed associated with rebuilding, as Equation (2) describes.
 In turn, the value of Em allows for the estimation of the association rate [10, 12, 24]:

 −1 5